-Specifying pedestals involves understanding more than just the system you choose itself.
+Specifying pedestals involves understanding more than just the system you choose.
 It’s rare to find a commercial roof terrace that does not require the use of pedestal accessories to install the perfect decking or paving.

 These accessories have been designed to account for the bespoke needs of individual projects, offering answers to some of the most commonly faced issues during roof terrace installation.

-The resulting gap between paving facilitates the drainage of surface water, preventing pooling on the surface and allowing it to runoff onto the waterproof layer below.
+The resulting gap between paving facilitates the drainage of surface water, preventing pooling on the surface and allowing it to run onto the waterproof layer below.